 If I have a guide that is showing you how to create backlinks, and 1000 people (websites) link to that article, it shows Google that my guide on the topic is:

-That is not how it works, but that is the general consensus amongst the beginner SEOs who claim that backlinks are the most significant and most important metric there is.
+That is not how it works, but that is the consensus amongst the beginner SEOs who claim that backlinks are the most significant and most important metric.

 They are not.